-Module credits 18.00 Prerequisites PLG 251, PLG 262 and PLG 363 Contact time 2 lectures per week, 1 practical per week Language of tuition Module is presented in English Department Department of Plant and Soil Sciences Period of presentation Semester 2
+Module credits 18.00 Prerequisites PLG 251 or PLG 262 and PLG 363 Contact time 1 practical per week, 2 lectures per week Language of tuition Module is presented in English Department Department of Plant and Soil Sciences Period of presentation Semester 2

 Understanding of how plant disease epidemics occur in nature and how they can be monitored and analysed.
 Indepth knowledge how of plant diseases cause crop losses, how these losses are quantified, and how losses are predicted.
 Examples of how epidemiology is used to set the strategy of plant disease control.
-Use of some statistical procedures for quantifying and comparing epidemics.
-Impact of climate change on plant disease development.
+Use of some statistical procedures and modelling for quantifying and comparing epidemics.
+Classical case studies from South African disease epidemiological models will be discussed i.e. citrus black spot.
+Impact of climate change on plant disease development and how this relates to achieving the sustainable development goal #13 Take urgent action to combat climate change and its impact.
 In-depth discussions on plant-pathogen interactions and plant defence mechanisms.